khou22/khou22.github.io/_posts/2015-10-17-reading-a-text-file-using-html-and-javascript.md

 title: "Reading a Text File Using HTML and Javascript"
 author: "Kevin Hou"
 date: 2015-10-17 20:55:04
-description: "Uploading a text file and sorting it into a string"
+description: "Uploading a text file and parsing it into a string in a web app"
 image: "./../../../../media/blog/images/Blog_Post_Placeholder_Image.jpg"
-category: programming
+category: web
 tags: [html, javascript]
 featured: "no"
 ---